thinkshout/thinkshout/blog/_posts/2014-07-18-getting-started-with-sass-for-drupal-and-zen-part-ii.md

 ## Using SASS in your theme
 The stylesheets in your Zen sub-theme are organized according to the principles of [SMACSS](http://smacss.com).
 You'll notice the `style.scss` file doesn't actually contain any styles, but only imports.
 The `_init.scss` file contains additional imports such as Zen Grids and Compass utilities, mixins and helpers.
 If you look in `layouts/responsive.scss`, you'll see the Zen theme includes a mobile-first responsive layout by default.

 Let's add some sass of our own.
 Add a file called `_main-nav.scss` to the `components` directory.
-In that file add the following SASS.
+In that file, add the following SASS.
 It's similar to the style we used in our SASS primer.

 ```scss
 #navigation {